Connie Francis Sings Award Winning Motion Picture Hits: Background

+Rerecording

 The album remained in the vaults until March 1963.
 When Francis decided to record the winning song from the 1963 Academy Award ceremony, "Days of Wine and Roses," plans were made to include this recording to the set of songs from the 1962 sessions.
 Yet, Francis still was not satisfied with the whole album and asked orchestra leader Don Costa - who had arranged and conducted her # 1 hit "Don't Break the Heart That Loves You" in November 1961 and was also in charge of Francis' recording of "Days of Wine and Roses" - to create and record new playbacks for the 1962 recordings while keeping Francis' original vocals.

 Between March 15 and April 4, 1963, Costa recorded new playbacks to twelve of the thirteen songs; some of them even underwent a second treatment until Francis was finally satisfied with the results.
 The recording of "Over the Rainbow" was heavily edited by removing the repetition of the second verse and cutting down its running time from 3:46 minutes to 2:38 minutes.
 One track, however, was left untouched, "Buttons and Bows" from the motion picture The Paleface, and remained completely unreleased until 1996.

+Release

 The remaining twelve songs were combined with "Days of Wine and Roses," and the album was finally released in May 1963 in the U. S. as MGM Records 12" Album SE-4048 (stereo) and E-4048 (mono).

 In Australia (Cat.-No. S 027592) and New Zealand (Cat.-No. MCS 5017), though, it came to a mix-up of mastertapes.
 Here the original 1962 recordings from Rome were released with Days of Wine and Roses missing.

 In Brazil, the album was released under the title Connie Francis canta Témas premiadas do Cinema.
 It featured the same track listing as the U. S. edition.

+Chart performance

+The album entered Billboard magazine's Top LP's chart in the issue dated June 15, 1963, peaking at No. 108 during a five-week run on the chart.
+The album debuted on Cashbox magazine's Top 100 Albums chart in the issue dated May 18, 1963, and was ranked much higher by the magazine, peaking at No. 33 during a fourteen-week run on the chart.
+On the magazine's Top Stereo Albums chart the album peaked at No. 20 during a nine-week run.